Updated 16 May, 2016

 About the Chiltern Camerata

-The orchestra is an entirely non-profit-making group.
+The Chiltern Camerata is a non-profit amateur string orchestra for adults.
+We stage three concerts per year and provide an opportunity for soloists and singers to perform with an orchestra.
+New members are invited to join us.
 Although very many of our players are music professionals, no orchestra member receives any fee – indeed we all pay a subscription for the pleasure of playing!

 Do please help us to share our love of music with you by attending our concerts.